 Buckingham and Coldwell were not the first to recognize the possibilities for a newspaper in Red River.
 A young man had set out from Owen Sound by way of the Great Lakes, but when he reached Sault Ste.
 Marie he learned that there was no way of taking his heavy printing press into the Settlement from the head of the lakes.
 Buckingham and Coldwell were better informed.
 They assembled their equipment in St. Paul and there they bought oxen and three Red River carts to carry it to their destination.
 In their account of their journey in the Nor’Wester, they stated authoritatively that the best oxen could be bought for from forty to fifty dollars a head and earnestly advised their readers against buying inferior animals.
 Michigan wagons, they said, could be bought for from sixty to seventy-five dollars, but they were not nearly as useful as Red River carts which could be obtained for from ten to fifteen dollars.
 At that time they had not sold their oxen and carts, so it is quite possible that we have here an instance of the practice, so much deplored by modern editors, of permitting some advertising material to creep into the news columns.

 The Journey to the Red River

 At that time, there was still reason for people travelling from St. Paul to Red River to fear attacks by the Sioux and it was the custom to form parties to make the journey.
-Accordingly the young newspaper men joined a party leaving St. Paul September 20.
+Accordingly the young newspaper men joined a party leaving St. Paul on 20 September.